pavi-2315/httpd-image-simple/README.md

 # httpd-image-simple Docker image

-This image provides a vanilla Apache httpd from Ubuntu ditribution.
+This image provides a vanilla Apache httpd from linux.
 No php or other extensions are installed.

-Currently the image is based on ubuntu 17.10, with packaged Apache httpd 2.4.
+Currently the image is based on rhel 9.5, with packaged Apache httpd 2.4.